 - Preheat the oven to 180C/350F.
 Line an 8 x 8-inch pan with parchment paper and grease it generously.
 Set aside.

-- In a large mixing bowl, combine your nuts with your crispy cereal.
+- In a large mixing bowl, combine your nuts and seeds with your crispy cereal.
 Pour the sugar free syrup over it and mix very well, until completely combined and all your nuts/cereal is coated in the syrup.

 - Transfer the granola bar mixture into the lined pan and using a rubber spatula, press down to ensure a uniform layer.
 Bake for 25 minutes.